-Typically, semen has a faint smell caused by a mixture of chemicals, such as citric acid and calcium.
-Semen with an unusual smell, such as a strong, fishy odor, might be a sign of infection.
+Semen, or cum, typically has a faint smell caused by a mixture of chemicals, such as citric acid and calcium.
+It may also smell slightly sweet, as it contains fructose.
+A strong, fishy odor, might stem from an infection, while a very sweet smell may be a sign of diabetes.

 Although semen helps sperm reach the egg, sperm only makes up 1% of semen.
 The liquids that make up the other 99% of semen give it an odor.
 This article will discuss what semen typically smells like and what unusual smells might mean.